When cancer won't go away

 You can ask the person with advanced cancer if they want to visit a special place or contact someone they’ve lost touch with.
 They may also appreciate help creating a legacy, such as documenting their life in some way, creating a memory box of keepsakes, or writing letters to family and friends.
-One option is to create an "emotional will", a document that shares their thoughts with their family and friends.
-You can download the Groundswell Project's Emotional Will and Death Checklist.
+One option is to create an emotional will, a document that shares their thoughts with their family and friends.

-Having time to grieve doesn’t necessarily make the loss of the person easier to cope with once they have died.
-Sometimes the experience of anticipating the death and spending a lot of time caring for the person actually makes you become closer to the person, and you feel intense grief when they die.
+Even when a death is expected, it may still feel like a great shock and it doesn’t necessarily make the loss of the person easier to cope with.
+Sometimes the experience of anticipating the death and spending a lot of time caring for the person strengthens your relationship, which can increase your grief.